furkangny/Machine-Learning/README.md

 # Machine Learning Specialization
 ## About
-This repository acts as a support for solution of assignments, optional labs and quizzes that are solved by me during my ML specialization.
-I am not intended to sell or steal from [DeepLearning.AI](https://www.deeplearning.ai/).
-All the quizzes, assignments and optional labs are part of DeepLearning.AI.
+This repository serves as a support for the solution of assignments, optional labs and exams solved by me during the ML course.
+All exams, assignments and on-demand labs are part of DeepLearning.AI.

 ## Sections
-There are total 3 courses inside this specialization.
+There are a total of 3 courses within this specialization.
 The basic structure for each course is divided into weeks.
-Here is a basic structure of `course 01, week 02`:
+Here is an example of the basic structure of course 01, week 02:
 ```tree
 Week02/
 ├── Optional_Lab